Floern/stackoverflow/userscripts/README.md

 ### Warning

-If you have many (50+) accounts on Stack Exchange, try not to load the flag summary too often in a short timespan, you might get rate limited or soft-banned, because the script makes too many requests.
+If you have many (50+) accounts on Stack Exchange, try not to load the flag summary too often in a short timespan, you might get rate limited or soft-banned because the script makes too many requests.